eddyerburgh/notes/conventions.md

 11. Define the full form of initialisms in parentheses when used for the first time:

     > UDP (User Datagram Protocol) is a connectionless transport protocol.

+12. Use key-value and client-server instead of key/value and client/server.

+> DHCP uses a client-server model.

 ## Math